Graded Unitarity in the SCFT/VOA Correspondence: Graded unitarity for Virasoro VOAs

 We note that the argument above did not require that the Virasoro algebra be the full vertex algebra in question, only that the corresponding SCFT be interacting (and not include any additional free fields).
 Indeed this bound was proved in \cite{Liendo:2015ofa} assuming only the absence of higher-spin conserved currents.

 Moving to the next nontrivial level, there is a two-dimensional space of quasi-primaries at dimension six.
 A natural basis for these is given as follows.

-Here $T^2_{(6)}$ is the unique quasi-primary that can be expressed without using the $T^3$ operator, and $T^3_{(6)}$ is chosen orthogonal to $T^2_{(6)}$.\footnote{ The poles in the expression for $T^3_{(6)}$ at $c=-29/70$ do not correspond to any null states, but rather to $T^2_{(6)}$ becoming a light-like direction with respect to the usual pairing in the two-dimensional space of quasi-primaries at this value.}
+Here $T^2_{(6)}$ is the unique quasi-primary that can be expressed without using the $T^3$ operator, and $T^3_{(6)}$ is chosen orthogonal to $T^2_{(6)}$.\footnote{ The poles in the expression for $T^3_{(6)}$ at $c=-\frac{29}{70}$ do not correspond to any null state, but rather to a problem in the choice of basis.
+This value of $c$ is ruled out by eq. \eqref{eq:clessc25} so the basis chosen is correct for our purposes.
+However, at $c=-\frac{29}{70}$ it is not possible to have an orthogonal basis of quasi-primaries such that one contains $T^3$ and the other does not, which is reflected in the appearance of the poles.
+There is a basis of orthogonal quasi-primaries but both operators contain $T^3$, and such a basis is incompatible with our assumed filtration.}

 By the properties of the $\mathfrak{R}$-filtration, $T^2_{(6)}$ will have $R\leqslant 2$, and therefore must have $R=2$ given an interacting filtration.
 On the other hand, $T^3_{(6)}$ could in principle have either $R=2$ or $R=3$.\footnote{Here we are using the assumption that the VOA in question is precisely the Virasoro VOA; therefore this state must be a homogeneous vector with respect to the $R$-grading, rather than a possible mixture.} (Indeed, according to four-dimensional selection rules, this state could sit in a $\hat{\CC}_{1(\frac32,\frac32)}$ or $\hat{\CC}_{2(1,1)}$ multiplet.)
 The form \eqref{eq:hermitianform} evaluated on each of these two quasi-primaries gives